khuzaymaa918/sir-alibi/README.md

-# Sir ALIBI — Relationship repair assistant
+# Sir ALIBI :shield: Relationship repair assistant

 MVP that turns a messy real-life slip (forgot a birthday, bailed on a move, ghosted a reply) into **grounded apology copy**, **gift angles**, and **action hooks** (Gmail draft + follow-up timing).
 The core is a **multi-step agentic pipeline**: each stage is an LLM call with a **strict JSON contract**, validated output, and explicit handoff to the next stage—not a single chat completion.
 Built at **YHack 2026**.